pfackeldey/evermore/docs/building_blocks.md

     :::{tip}

-    You can use _any_ JAX-compatible PDF that satisfies the `evm.custom_types.PDFLike` protocol that requires a `.log_prob` and a `.sample` method to be present.
+    You can use _any_ JAX-compatible PDF that satisfies the `evm.pdf.AbstractPDF` interface.
-    Examples would be PDFs from `distrax` or from the JAX-substrate of TensorFlow Probability.

 Parameter Boundaries